csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - aligning with experimental/psychological data
     - [How Well Do Unsupervised Learning Algorithms Model Human Real-time and Life-long Learning? | OpenReview](https://openreview.net/forum?id=c0l2YolqD2T) (zhuang...dicarlo, yamins, 2022)
 - Biologically-inspired DNNs (not data-driven)
+  - Relating transformers to models and neural representations of the hippocampal formation ([whittington, warren, & behrens, 2022](https://arxiv.org/abs/2112.04035))
+    - transformers, when equipped with recurrent position encodings, replicate the pre- cisely tuned spatial representations of the hippocampal formation; most notably place and grid cells
   - Emergence of foveal image sampling from learning to attend in visual scenes ([cheung, weiss, & olshausen, 2017](https://arxiv.org/abs/1611.09430)) - using neural attention model, learn a retinal sampling lattice
       - can figure out what parts of the input the model focuses on
   - [Simulating a Primary Visual Cortex at the Front of CNNs Improves Robustness to Image Perturbations](https://proceedings.neurips.cc/paper/2020/hash/98b17f068d5d9b7668e19fb8ae470841-Abstract.html) (dapello…cox, dicarlo, 2020) - biologically inspired early neural-network layers (gabors etc.) improve robustness of CNNs